pnp/sp-dev-fx-webparts/samples/react-Edit-ApplicationCustomizer/README.md

 ## Summary

 This web part will allow users to view/update application customizers properties across any web where the current user has access to.
-This web part can be helpful when we require to update the properties for application customizer without using any powershell script or cli tool.
+This web part can be helpful when we require to update the properties for application customizer without using any PowerShell script or cli tool.

 ![Web part in action](assets/react-all-applicationcustomizers.gif?raw=true "Webpart in action")